odddollar/Academic-contact-finder/documentation/USER_GUIDE.md

 ### Download the Software

-1. visit the GitHub repository using the following link
+1. Visit the GitHub repository using the following link

    - https://github.com/odddollar/CITS3200-Project

-2. Click the green **"Code"** dropdown as displayed below
+2. Click on the green **'Code'** dropdown button as displayed below:

    <img src="../images/GithubCode.png" style="margin: auto;">

-3. Now select **"Download ZIP"** once
+3. Select **'Download ZIP'**

    <img src="../images/DownloadZIP.png" style="margin: auto;">

-4. Now **unzip** the folder and store it wherever you wish.
+4. **Unzip** the downloaded folder and store it on your device

 ### Launch the Software

-* After installataion, simply running the **.exe** file will open the application
+* Following installataion, running the **.exe** file will open the application

 ## 4. Initial Setup

-Upon the first time using the application, you will be prompted to enter your **Scopus API key** and your **Google API key**.
+The first time you open the application, you will be prompted to enter your **Scopus API key** and your **Google API key**.

-If you have already been provided with a Scopus API key you can skip the **Register for a Scopus API Key** step.
+If you have already been provided with a Scopus API key, you can skip the **Register for a Scopus API Key** step below and proceed to the **Register for a Google API Key** step.

 ### Register for a Scopus API Key